-Still, Keaton’s powerhouse performance is reason enough to catch The Founder, and the film’s ambiguous portrait of Kovac lingers long after the film’s closing credits.
-The fact is, McDonald’s would likely never have become the global juggernaut it is today without Kovac’s greed and ambition.
+Still, Keaton’s powerhouse performance is reason enough to catch The Founder, and the film’s ambiguous portrait of Kroc lingers long after the film’s closing credits.
+The fact is, McDonald’s would likely never have become the global juggernaut it is today without Kroc’s greed and ambition.
 So why let something like the truth get in the way of such a good story?

 The Founder is in theatres January 20.